Manage Windows upgrades with Upgrade Readiness

 - Manage connections from Windows operating system components to Microsoft services

-- Windows 7, Windows 8, and Windows 8.1 appraiser telemetry events and fields
+- Windows 7, Windows 8, and Windows 8.1 appraiser diagnostic data events and fields

 Upgrade Readiness architecture